Toggle: English / Spanish

 - Sedatives to help you feel calm and less anxious

 - Fluids and glucose to boost carbohydrate levels, which helps limit the production of porphyrins

 Depending on the type of porphyria you have, your doctor may tell you to:

 - Avoid drugs that may trigger an attack

 - Avoid sunlight as much as possible and use sunscreen when outside

 - Eat a high-carbohydrate diet

-Porphyrias are life-long diseases with symptoms that come and go.
+Porphyria is a life-long disease with symptoms that come and go.
 Some forms of the disease cause more symptoms than others.
-Proper treatment and avoidance of triggers can help prolong the time between attacks.
+Getting proper treatment and staying away from triggers can help lengthen the time between attacks.

 Genetic counseling may benefit people who want to have children and who have a family history of any type of porphyria.

 Fuller SJ, Wiley JS.
 Heme biosynthesis and its disorders.
 In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 36.